Astrid-sudo/AppWorksSchoolAssignment/week1/Assignment_week1.md

 ![image](https://github.com/Astrid-sudo/AppWorksSchoolAssignment/blob/master/week1/pics%20in%20assignment/Step2.png)

-Step3.The website will derecting to the repo you've just created.There should be a URL on this page, make sure this is a https URL ,and then copy it.
+Step3.The website will direct to the repo you've just created.There should be a URL on this page, make sure this is a https URL ,and then copy it.

 ![image](https://github.com/Astrid-sudo/AppWorksSchoolAssignment/blob/master/week1/pics%20in%20assignment/Step3.png)

 Step4.
-Head to terminal, cd yourself to the directory which you'd like to upload, and then type  `git remote add origin HttpsURL`.
+Head to terminal, cd yourself to the local repo which you'd like to connect with remote, and then type  `git remote add origin HttpsURL`.
 We are now connect the local repo to gitHub.

 ![image](https://github.com/Astrid-sudo/AppWorksSchoolAssignment/blob/master/week1/pics%20in%20assignment/Step4.png)